achamian/think-center/Working with Claude Desktop.md

    }
    ```
 3. **Key MCP Servers**
-   - **filesystem**: Source of truth for exo and artifacts - Read/write files, navigate directories
+   - **filesystem**: Source of truth for fuzzy-memory and artifacts - Read/write files, navigate directories
    - **git**: Version control for memories and artifacts - Track changes and collaborate
    - **sqlite**: Database operations for persistent knowledge graphs
    - **web**: Web scraping and fetching for research integration